Ink wash painting: Inkstick

-Ink wash painting is usually done on rice paper (Chinese) or washi (Japanese paper) both of which are highly absorbent and unsized.
+Ink wash painting is usually done on Xuan paper (Chinese) or washi (Japanese paper) both of which are highly absorbent and unsized.
 Silk is also used in some forms of ink painting.
 Many types of Xuan paper and washi do not lend themselves readily to a smooth wash the way watercolor paper does.
 Each brush stroke is visible, so any "wash" in the sense of Western style painting requires partially sized paper.
 Paper manufacturers today understand artists' demands for more versatile papers and work to produce kinds that are more flexible.
 If one uses traditional paper, the idea of an "ink wash" refers to a wet-on-wet technique, applying black ink to paper where a lighter ink has already been applied, or by quickly manipulating watery diluted ink once it has been applied to the paper by using a very large brush.